ViRGIS-Team/gdal-upm/README.md

 conda info
 ```

-If the development machine is running Windows, it must also have a reasonbly up to date version of Powershell installed.
+If the development machine is running Windows, it must also have a reasonably up to date version of Powershell installed.

-The package will keep the installation of Mdal in `Assets\Conda`.
+The package will keep the installation of GDAL in `Assets\Conda`.
 You may want to exclude this folder from source control.

 This package installs the GDAL package, which copies data for GDAL and for PROJ into the `Assets/StreamingAssets`folder.
 You may also want to exclude this folder from source control.